To configure a Visual Studio task:

 - Navigate to the Tasks configuration tab for the job (this will be the default job if creating a new plan).

-- Click the name of the desired MSBuild task, or click Add Task and then Visual Studio if creating a new task.
+- Select the name of the desired MSBuild task, or select Add task > Visual Studio if creating a new task.

 Complete the following settings: